Samantha S. Roberts Memorial Scholarship

 From junior high to college, her work won local acclaim and prizes until her life was cut short by cancer at 22.This scholarship aims to honor the life of Samantha S. Roberts by supporting students from the Midwest who are passionate about art.

-Any high school or undergraduate student from WI, IL, IA, MI, MN, KS, NE, or OH who is pursuing art may apply for this scholarship, but applicants pursuing studio art are preferred.
+Any high school or undergraduate student from WI, IL, IA, MI, MN, KS, NE, or OH who is pursuing art and has financial need may apply for this scholarship, but applicants pursuing studio art are preferred.

-To apply, tell us about yourself, what type of art you’re passionate about, and what you’d like to do after college.
+To apply, tell us about your art, what inspires you, and what you'd like to do after college.
+Please also submit 1-3 examples of your work.

 Selection Criteria: